jsyang/celestial/README.md

     - attack with fighters in groups
     - assign priority to highly armed enemy spacecraft

+- tutorial sector
+    - only planet to colonize is a planet with defunct colony and fighter

+- fighter AI
+    - return to planet for repair
+    - return to planet for upgrade
+    - land on planet to colonize

 ## TODOs

 - better nearest star / nearest planet HUD (upgrade?)